-TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA Microbiological Contaminants (complete if bacteria detected) Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) 0 1 positive monthly sample 0 Naturally present in the (state Total Coliform Rule) 0 environment Fecal Coliform or E. coli (In the year) 0 A routine sample and a repeat 0 Human and animal fecal (state Total Coliform Rule) 0 sample are total coliform positive, waste and one of these is also fecal coliform or E. coli positive E. coli (In the year) 0 (a) 0 Human and animal fecal (federal Revised Total 0 waste Coliform Rule)
+Microbiological Contaminants Highest No. of Detections No. of Months in Violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) 0 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform and E. coli (in the year) 0 0 0 None Human and animal fecal waste